Nebrethar/Global-Consent-Cookie-Sandbox/README.md

  This public repository is used to publish a Firefox web extension.

- This extension currently overwrites the first section of the Global Vendor Consent Cookie with consent in progress to a larger goal.<br />
+ This extension creates consent cookies to streamline the user's consent experience while on GDPR-regulated websites.<br />
  The code is not a finished product.
-Enjoy!

  ## How to install this web extension